What is React?

 Backed by Facebook

-Being backed by Facebook obviously is going to benefit a project if it turns to be successful, but it’s not a guarantee, as you can see from many failed open source projects by both Facebook and Google as an example.
+Being backed by Facebook obviously is going to benefit a project if it turns out to be successful.

-Even though I said that React is simpler than alternative frameworks, diving into React is still complicated, but mostly because of the corollary technologies that can be integrated with React, like Redux, Relay or GraphQL.
+Even though I said that React is simpler than alternative frameworks, diving into React is still complicated, but mostly because of the corollary technologies that can be integrated with React, like Redux and GraphQL.

-React in itself has a very small API.
+React in itself has a very small API, and you basically need to understand 4 concepts to get started: